YajB/test-py-tw/README.md

   * &redirect_uri
   * Constants: &grant_type and &response_type

-* If you plan to generate the access token in the documentation, ensure that the parameters appear in the Console body section and the base64 code appears in the Console headers section.
+* If you plan to generate the access token in the documentation, ensure that the parameters appear in the Console body section and that the base64 code appears in the Console headers section.

 ### To create an access token